nicholasdille/dille.name/_posts/2025/2025-02-24-gitlab-ci-workfload-identity-against-kubernetes.md

 Considering the two example tokens above, it becomes obvious that the API server cannot be configured to accept both token because of the difference in the fields: The primary use case for identifying a user is the list of group memberships.
 This field is missing from the ID token generated for a pipeline job.
 Pipelines are using fields that are not present in the ID token generated for a user.

-<i class="fa-duotone fa-solid fa-triangle-exclamation"></i> Familiarize yourself with the command line options and thoroughly test them in a development cluster because syntax errors can cause the API server to fail during startup. <i class="fa-duotone fa-solid fa-triangle-exclamation"></i>
+<i class="fa-duotone fa-solid fa-triangle-exclamation"></i> Familiarize yourself with the command line options and thoroughly test them in a development cluster because syntax errors can cause the API server to fail during startup.

-<i class="fa-duotone fa-solid fa-hand-holding-heart"></i> Fortunately, if authentication of ID token against the OIDC provider fails, the API server still recognizes and accepts all traditional ways of authentication including service account tokens. <i class="fa-duotone fa-solid fa-hand-holding-heart"></i>
+<i class="fa-duotone fa-solid fa-hand-holding-heart"></i> Fortunately, if authentication of ID token against the OIDC provider fails, the API server still recognizes and accepts all traditional ways of authentication including service account tokens.

 ## Part 4: Using structured authentication Configuration